andrewthecodertx/6502-Emulator/README.md

 * Implement additional peripherals
 * Improve emulation accuracy
 * Add more test coverage
+* Enhance the hybrid JSON/PHP execution model

 ## License

-This project is open source.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/andrewthecodertx/6502-Emulator/blob/main/LICENSE) file for details.

 ## Acknowledgments

-* **Ben Eater** - For the excellent YouTube series that inspired this project
 * **6502.org** - For comprehensive 6502 documentation
 * **cc65 project** - For the assembler and toolchain